Ranjeetmdl/spring-data-rest-cruddemo/README.md

 # cruddemo
-Spring Boot : This repository is about CRUD  rest API using Hibernate
+Spring Boot : This repository is about CRUD  rest API magic spring data rest